The Roots of Compassion: a 5-day Mindfulness & Compassion Practice Retreat

 This retreat meets requirements for training as a Mindful Self-Compassion teacher which requires a 5-day silent retreat before beginning Teacher Training (see the Center for Mindful Self-Compassion website for details).
 This course also meets the prerequisites for those in the the Center for Mindfulness' Oasis training pathway which requires both 5-day and 7-day retreats.
 See the CFM website for more information.

 Rev. Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest

-Beth Glosten, Assistant Teacher: Certified Mindfulness Teacher through the Mindfulness Northwest Teacher Training Program.
+Beth Glosten, MD, Assistant Teacher: Certified Mindfulness Teacher through the Mindfulness Northwest Teacher Training Program.

 $590 - $790 (paying on the higher end makes the lower end possible, our usual built-in "scholarship" system).
 Plus an additional surcharge for some housing (see below).
 Each registration includes a $150 deposit that is non-refundable after July 27th.